shiftcommerce/reference-site/packages/reference/CONTRIBUTING.md

 To increase the chance of your pull request:

 * Write tests
-* Follow our style guide
+* Follow our style guide - We use [JavaScript Standard Style](https://github.com/standard/standard)(StandardJS).
+Run: `./bin/dev/lint` to lint all project files using StandardJS or `./bin/dev/lint /app/components/ExampleComponent.js` for a specific file.
 * Write clear commit messages